 How to Meal Prep Your Roasted Cauliflower Taco Bowls

-If you want to prepare this meal for grab and go lunches (meal prep), divide the roasted cauliflower, cooked rice, and blistered corn between four containers as soon as they are done cooking.
+If you want to prepare this meal for grab-and-go lunches (meal prep), divide the roasted cauliflower, cooked rice, and blistered corn between four containers as soon as they are done cooking.
 You can skip heating the black beans, because you’ll just be placing the containers straight into the refrigerator, to be reheated later.
 Pack the bowls with the remaining fresh ingredients (tomatoes, cilantro, green onion, lime wedges), but leave the dressing separate.
-When you’re ready to eat your bowl, reheat the bowl in the microwave until hot, then top with the dressing and enjoy.
+When you’re ready to eat your bowl, reheat the bowl in the microwave until hot, then top it with the dressing and enjoy.

 Can I Use Frozen Cauliflower?

 Frozen cauliflower roasts really well in the oven, but you may have a hard time getting the taco seasoning to stick to the frozen cauliflower.
 You would probably need to let it thaw completely before seasoning and roasting.
 The thawed frozen cauliflower will likely roast a bit faster than the fresh cauliflower.
-I would use about 1 pound frozen cauliflower for this recipe.
+I would use about 1 pound of frozen cauliflower for this recipe.

 Roasted Cauliflower Taco Bowls with Cilantro Lime Ranch